© 2005-2012 American Society of Clinical Oncology (ASCO). All rights reserved worldwide.

 Doctors assign the stage of the cancer by combining the T, N, and M classifications.

-G1: The cells are more like normal cells (called well differentiated).
+G1: The cells look more like normal tissue (well differentiated).

-G3: The cells look less like normal cells (called poorly differentiated).
+G3: The cells don’t resemble normal tissue (poorly differentiated).

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net.